overscopestudio/overscopestudio.github.io/jakobBlog.md

 #include "LoadAudacityLabelsToArray.h"
 ```

-Upon loading an audio file into the Audacity software, we're shown a visual representation of the audio, known as a "waveform".
+Upon loading an audio file into Audacity, we're shown a visual representation of the audio (known as a "waveform").
 Being able to 'see' our song brought convenience to the process of beatmapping, but how about actually adding the beats to the game?
-Initially we played around with the idea of manually filling an array in the engine itself, or using a graph in visual scripting (Blueprints) to mark floating point numbers.
+Initially we played around with the idea of manually filling an array within the engine itself, or using a graph in visual scripting (Blueprints) to mark floating point numbers.

 Suddenly, a spark of genius!
 Audio isn't the only thing we can export with Audacity, it also supports the creation and exporting of labels!
 Labels were exported as a text file in a specific format, showing the start & end time of the label, as well as the description of the label.